olizilla/bluffers-guide-to-cooperative-multitasking/README.md

 so, as the procrastinators know all too well, even doing nothing can take ages, if you do enough of it.

 What happens if we need to do 2 things at once?

-_A single thread of execution_ (throwback)
+_A single thread of execution_

 Well, what if we wanted say, a server to handle 2 different users...
 AT THE SAME TIME! *gasps*

 Servers have to handle the demands of multiple users...

-Let's wrap our `doThings` function up as a super simple server.
+Let's wrap our `doThings` function up as a bad server.

 ```js
 var http = require('http')